 On 21-30 November 2018, the OPCW met for its Fourth Review Conference.
 Normally held every five years, review conferences assess the general health of the agreement, examine the status of execution of obligations on both the international and national levels, and lay out future policy directions and priorities.
 This time, a two-day regular session of the annual Conference of States Parties preceded the Review Conference (19–20 November) to adopt the work programme and budget for 2019.
 The Fourth Review Conference failed because deep divisions over how to address the various allegations of CW use precluded consensus decision-making.

-This Brief is the first of a triptych on the ways the international community has responded to the new developments to preserve and strengthen the norm against CW use.
+This Brief explores the ways the international community has responded to the new developments to preserve and strengthen the norm against CW use.
 It first offers a short historical overview of chemical warfare, followed by a review of resurgent use of toxic agents.
 It next introduces the CWC.
 A discussion of the challenges the new-found utility of such agents pose to the convention concludes the Brief.
-Part 2 of the triptych investigates the international responses to CW use over the past five years and the controversies they have spawned.
-Part 3 focuses on EU responses to violations of the norm against poison weapons and the roles played by EU sanctions in particular.

 A short history of chemical warfare

 Modern chemical warfare began during the First World War.
 In an attempt to restore mobility to a stalemated Western Front, Imperial German forces released around 160 metric tonnes (mt) of chlorine against allied lines near the Belgian town of Ypres on 22 April 1915.
 It was the moment when science, industry and military art converged with the purpose of designing and further developing a novel weapon.
 Over the next three years, all major belligerents researched a widening variety of toxic compounds and deployed them in increasing volumes to the battlefronts.